tartley/belter/README.md

   * generate requirements/main.txt, using a fresh virtualenv
   * Install our code using `pip install --no-deps .`
 * make a github release
-* ask someone to download and double click
+* Ask someone to download and double click
+  Can I do this in an LXC?
 * e2e test which builds the executable, runs with --selftest
-* put source into a src folder install using `pip install --no-deps -e .`
 * copy stuff back into project template
-* print diagnostics
-    * program version
-    * OS info
-    * python version info
-    * opengl version
-* prints should be logging to a file instead

 # Discussion